-Editor’s note: This post was updated on March 31st, 2020 to reflect changes in pricing and the market as well as to add more useful information.
+Editor’s note: This post was edited on September 25th, 2020 for clarity and to reflect changes in pricing between this model and the newer Liberty Air 2.

 Who are they for?